joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 ];
 ```

+So now we have a 2D array - the outer array contains all the values.
+The inner arrays always have a length of 2.
+The first item is the key and the second is the value.

-Coding to get, set and remove these values requires a bit more logic.
+Coding to `get`, `set` and remove these values requires a bit more logic.
 You can follow along [here](https://www.freecodecamp.org/news/javascript-hash-table-associative-array-hashing-in-js/) or [here](https://github.com/trekhleb/javascript-algorithms/tree/master/src/data-structures/hash-table)

 ## JavaScript Map